The North Carolina Pork Council and other critics say ruling will sideline the state’s renewable natural gas industry.

 “This is a major breakthrough for renewable energy in North Carolina,” said David Fountain, Duke Energy’s North Carolina president, in a statement at the time.
 “We look forward to continuing our work on future projects.”

 ‘Out of nowhere’

-Then came the June 19 order from the Utilities Commission, a shock to stakeholders who negotiated the October recommendation from Piedmont.
+Then came the June 19 order from the Utilities Commission, a shock to stakeholders who negotiated and supported the October recommendation from Piedmont.

-“We thought it would be adopted as proposed,” said Diane Cherry, engagement director with the North Carolina Sustainable Energy Association.
+“We thought [the October standards] would be adopted as proposed,” said Diane Cherry, engagement director with the North Carolina Sustainable Energy Association.